Close Banner

 Only select restaurants are usually open during party time throughout the park, so plan ahead.
 We recommend eating a full dinner during the pre-party time, and then snacking on the complimentary and specialty treats the rest of the night.

-In 2023, there is party-exclusive merchandise available at The Emporium and Star Traders!
-There's also plenty of general Christmas merchandise throughout the resort.
-The Emporium at Magic Kingdom and World of Disney at Disney Springs have the most holiday offerings available.
+For 2024, party-exclusive merchandise will be available at The Emporium and Star Traders!
+There was also plenty of general Christmas merchandise throughout the resort.
+The Emporium at Magic Kingdom and World of Disney at Disney Springs has the most holiday offerings available.
 Check out our holiday wishlist for our favorite merchandise and shopping tips!

 Mickey's Very Merry Christmas Party Tips